UniAdmire Logo

 Miscellaneous

-Discover how to balance your studies with rewarding work experience in the UK's dynamic job market
+Discover how to balance your studies with rewarding work experience in Germany's robust job market

 Work Regulations for International Students

-The UK government allows international students to work part-time during their studies under specific conditions:
+The German government allows international students to work part-time during their studies under specific conditions:

 Full-time Students